marceltanuri/reactPortletExample/README.md

 # reactPortletExample

-A PoC of Liferay 6.2 using SpringMVC + ReactJS + Maven
+A PoC of Liferay 6.2 using SpringMVC + ReactJS (without JSX) + Maven